rgould/meteor-posthooks/README.md

-How to support server-only HTTP POST hooks
+Supporting web hooks in Meteor
 ======

 See `posthooks.js` for example code.